kares/request_exception_handler/README.md

     end

-If You're not using REXML as a parsing backend the exception might vary, e.g. for Nokogiri the rescue block would look something like :
+If you're not using REXML as a parsing backend the exception might vary, e.g. for Nokogiri the rescue block would look something like :

     rescue_from 'Nokogiri::XML::SyntaxError' do |exception|